Vishal-sys-code/CS02-Introduction-to-Python-Programming/README.md

 We are excited to embark on this journey of learning Python with you!
 This course will equip you with the skills needed to tackle programming challenges and open doors to various opportunities in the tech industry.

-If you have any questions or need assistance, feel free to reach out during office hours or through the course discussion forum.
+If you have any questions or need assistance, feel free to reach out during office hours or through the course discussion forum or email me at [pandeyvishal.mlprof@gmail.com](mailto:pandeyvishal.mlprof@gmail.com).

 Happy Coding!